kluster-ai/docs/get-started/api.md

 `post https://api.kluster.ai/v1/batches/{batch_id}/cancel`

 To cancel a Batch job that is currently in progress, send a request to the `cancel` endpoint with your `batch_id`.
-Note that cancellation may take up to 10 minutes to complete, during which time the status will show as "canceling".
+Note that cancellation may take up to 10 minutes to complete, during which time the status will show as `cancelling`.

 <div class="grid" markdown>
 <div markdown>